 Howard Johnson Anaheim Location: Walking Distance to Disneyland

 I’m a big proponent of hotels within walking distance of Disneyland, so it’s a bit crazy that it took me so long to stay at the HoJo Anaheim.
 Located on Harbor Boulevard about a 10 minute walk from the pedestrian entrance to the parks, the location is pretty fantastic.
-Guests need to cross just two crosswalks to get to the parks – the one over Harbor itself and one right at the corner of the hotel at Manchester.
+Guests need to cross just two crosswalks to make the short walk to Disneyland – the one over Harbor itself and one right at the corner of the hotel at Manchester.

 HoJo Anaheim Rooms & Price

-The HoJo Anaheim has a wide variety of different room types.
+The HoJo Anaheim near Disneyland has a wide variety of different room types.
 The result is that there are lots of options at different price points with different layouts.

 So many hotels make it hard to figure out exactly what type of room you are going to get.
 The HoJo Anaheim is definitely not one of them.
 The property makes all the room types crystal clear on its website, with lots of photos and a full description of each one.